busz/whitewidow/README.md

 Preferably clone repository, alternatively you can download zip and tarball [here](https://github.com/Ekultek/whitewidow/releases/tag/1.0.6.1)

-For now download the zip or tar file, cloning the repository will now allow you to run the program.
+For now download the zip or tar file, cloning the repository will not allow you to run the program.

 #Usage